George Floyd protests in Nebraska: Following the killing of Kenneth Jones

 From November 20 to 22, the organization ProBLAC staged demonstrations outside of Omaha police headquarters.
 They protested the police shooting of Kenneth Jones, a Black man killed during a traffic stop on the night of November 19.
-Protestors contrasted the situation of Roberto Silva, Jr., a man who recently committed a mass shooting in Bellevue and was arrested without incident, with Jones, who was shot without having committed act of violence.
-Protestors demanded to see the body camera footage of Kenneth Jones's killing.
-Police fired tear gas at the protestors, and struck some, who were sent to the hospital.
+Protesters contrasted the situation of Roberto Silva Jr., a man who recently committed a mass shooting in Bellevue and was arrested without incident, with Jones, who was shot without having committed act of violence.
+Protesters demanded to see the body camera footage of Kenneth Jones's killing.
+Police fired tear gas at the protesters, and struck some, who were sent to the hospital.
 Pro-police counter-protesters were taken to safety inside the police station by the police, then police fired pepper balls on the BLM protesters who remained outside.

 Scottsbluff

 On May 31, dozens of protesters marched from Guadalupe Center through the streets of downtown Scottsbluff to protest George Floyd's murder.
 A candlelight vigil was also held in Centennial Park.